CrashMarktutan/Notes/P/PB/*Branches of physics.md

-Physics is divided into two main parts:
+Physics is divided into two main parts:a
 1. Classical Physics
 2. Modern Physics